inteltao/inteltao.github.io/_posts/2017-01-19-ASCII-pictures.markdown

 comments: true
 date:   2017-01-19 22:23:32 -0500
 ---
 I don't know who invented the idea of ASCII pictures, but that guy must be bored enough to come up with this idea play with ASCII codes.
-But I have to admit, ASCII pictures are impressive and cool, or put in another way,
+But I have to admit, ASCII pictures are impressive and cool, or put in another way

 ```
    ______   ____     ____     __